Saransh719/assignments/README.md

 ## Naming Conventions

 - **A**: Stands for "Assignment question".
 These are the main questions to be completed for the assignment.
 - **SP**: Stands for "Side Piece".
-These are not urgent, but the PC (Program Coordinator) might ask for them randomly.
+These are not urgent, but the PC (Pravin Chandra) might ask for them randomly.
 Complete them if you have extra time.

 ## Tips for Navigation